The blog posts are:

 When the Go application is run by Unit, it will communicate with the router process.
 The router process will handle all HTTP requests and internally communicate with the application’s wire socket pairs and shared segment memory.

 And now, Nick Shadrin will tell you more about Unit API configurations and our future roadmap.

-Did I tell you that the API of NGINX Unit is easy?
-Yes, it is.
+Did I tell you that using the NGINX Unit API is easy?
+Well, yes, it is.

 Right here, you can see a simple example of the Unit API.
 I want to talk a little bit about how it’s configured, and how to make changes to the environment using this API.

 The first object you can define is the application object [in the

 applications section of the configuration].
 You can give it a nice, user‑friendly name, and define the

 type of the application as the language and the language version.
 Then you can define other parameters for the application that vary based on the application type.
 PHP applications have some specific parameters.
 Go applications will have some other parameters.